Marathi Christians: Palghar

 European and American missionaries established missions in Palghar and Dahanu in Palghar district.
 Most of the converted Christian community from these areas are local native belong to the Second District of the Church of the Brethren (F-257 Bom).

 Aurangabad

-Aurangabad is home to The Roman Catholic Diocese of Aurangabad which has its Cathedral and Bishop’s House located in the Cantonment Area.
+Aurangabad is home to The Diocese of Aurangabad which has its Cathedral and Bishop’s House located in the Cantonment Area.
 The Diocese covers the whole of Marathwada and works mainly in field of Education, Health, and social work.

 Yavatmal

 The American Free Methodist Church maintains missions at Yavatmal, Wani, Umri, Rajur and Darwah.

 Pune

-The city of Pune is home to the headquarters of the Roman Catholic Diocese of Pune.
+The city of Pune is home to the headquarters of the Diocese of Pune.
 The Diocese has a significant Marathi Catholic population.

 There are several Marathi Methodist, Anglican, Baptist, Seventh-Day Adventist, Church of the Nazarene, Pentecostal and Church of Christ missions across the city.

+Kolhapur

+The roots of Christianity in Kolhapur were laid by the Reverend Royal Gould Wilder, an American Board of Commissioners for Foreign Mission missionary.
+He started the mission in Kolhapur in 1853 and later established the first church in Kolhapur which now stands as Wilder Memorial Church.

+The mission eventually became independent and then came under the American Presbyterian mission which established further churches in Sangli, Islampur, Panhala and other towns.
+These together continue under the Kolhapur Church Council.

+The Church of North India has a number of churches in Kolhapur under the Diocese of Kolhapur.

 Culture

 There are similarities of customs and culture between Hindus and Marathi Christians, such as dress, food and cuisine.
 The Hindu custom of wearing Saree, Mangalsutra and placing Bindis is still prominent among native Christians.
 Marathi Christian highly retain their Marathi culture, and they have kept their Pre-Christian surnames.
 In Maharashtra, great Marathi poet Narayan Wamanrao Tilak realised that a Hindu-Christian synthesis was simply not possible, unless the Christian religion had deep roots in the Indian culture.
 He trained the Marathi Christians to worship and sing Bhajan and Kirtan.

+The Indian Constitution Scheduled Castes Order, 1950, currently stipulates that only individuals professing Hinduism, Sikhism, or Buddhism can be deemed members of a Scheduled Caste and hence reservation benefits are not given to Christians who converted from schedule caste, however The "Bombay East Indians non dalit community" was granted Other Backward Class (OBC) status by the Government of Maharashtra in 2006.